 To conform to the requirements of Public Act 88-376, effective January 1, 1994, the school district hereby enacts this policy.
 Illinois HE 36, Amendment 1, provides the authority for the establishment of a reciprocal reporting agreement.
 The intent of this reciprocal reporting agreement is clearly to help young people through fostering cooperation between schools and law enforcement and to cut through the legal barriers that hinder the sharing of information about juveniles.
 The following items represent actions that will be reported to the appropriate school officials.
 The list is not exclusive of the suspect crimes that may be reported.
 In certain instances, action other than immediate reporting is suggested.

 The recommended actions are guidelines only.
 It is within the school administrators' or law enforcement agency's sole discretion to report immediately any suspected criminal activity, within compliance with the Student Records Act.

-Aggravated battery/battery Assault Alcohol Beeper possession Bomb threats Chain of evidence Child abuse
+Aggravated battery/battery Child abuse Gangs Sexual assault Assault Disorderly conduct Radio-activated Sexual harassment Alcohol Domestic violence communication devices Simple assault/intimidation Beeper possession Drug paraphernalia Restraining orders Simple battery Bomb threats Drugs/drug look-alikes Searches Stalking Chain of evidence Forcible felonies Sexual abuse Theft Weapons/look-alike weapons

-Disorderly conduct

-Domestic violence

-Drug paraphernalia

-Drugs/drug look-alikes

-Forcible felonies

-Gangs Radio-activated communication devices Restraining orders Searches Sexual abuse Sexual assault

-Sexual harassment

-Simple assault/intimidation

-Simple battery

-Stalking

-Theft

-Weapons/look-alike weapons